rkrehn/csharpchatgpt/README.md

 # About
 I see there are quite a few NuGet packages for Visual Studio to implement ChatGPT.
 The reality is that it's a lot easier than people may realize.
 This guide is designed to teach people how to use it using a basic "I want one response".
+This code is used in my [OutlookGPT](https://github.com/rkrehn/OutlookGPT) plugin.

 # Requirements (from NuGet)